w3c/epub-wg/PublStatus.md

 ## Major planned (and realized) charter milestones

 The names of the official WG documents differ from the ones listed is in the charter.
-Some documents from the charter, have been merged or split.
+Some documents from the charter have been merged or split.
 The transformation has been made in two steps:

 1. merge of EPUB 3.X, Packages 3.X, Content Documents 3.X, Open Container Format 3.X, and Media Overlay 3.X into one document, removing the duplications;
 2. separation the issues on Reading Systems Conformance into a separate recommendation-track document.
+3. separation of the multiple rendering specification into its own Working Group Note, thereby simplifying the (new) content document

-These two steps resulted in the EPUB 3.3 and the EPUB 3.3 Reading Systems documents.
+These steps resulted in the EPUB 3.3 and the EPUB 3.3 Reading Systems documents.
 The EPUB Accessibility document remained, in this respect, unchanged.
 All these changes were purely editorial.

 * EPUB 3.3:
     * First Public Working Draft (FPWD): February 2021 (January 2021)